40+ Epic Things To Do Alone In London

 Saving Money in London

-One of my favorite ways to save money if you want to do some touristy stuff is the Keetoo App.
-I downloaded it and used it to visit The Tower of London and do a Night Tour and saved over £10 compared to the full price.
-It was really easy to use and you can even save money on some restaurants.
+The Keetoo App is my favorite travel tool if you want to see some of the most touristy things to do by yourself in London.
+I downloaded it to visit The Tower of London and do a Night Tour and saved over £10 off the total price.
+The app is easy to use, and you can save money on restaurants.

-Map of my Top Things to do Alone in London
+Map of Solo Things to Do in London

-As I mentioned at the top of this post, this is not your average list of things to do alone in London so I’m not going to be telling you to go and see Buckingham Palace or Trafalgar Square, that’s what your Lonely Planet Guide is for.
-Instead, here are some super quirky things to do in London by yourself that you won’t find in your guidebook (ok, maybe you will find some of them in the guidebook, but they are still cool things to do).
+This isn’t your average list of what to do in London alone, so I’m not telling you to see Buckingham Palace or Trafalgar Square—that’s what your Lonely Planet Guide is for.
+Instead, here are some super quirky and girly things to do in London by yourself that you won’t find in your everyday guidebook.

-I love Borough Market, especially if you go early in the morning before the crowds of tourists.
-Head there early and get breakfast at Maria’s Market Café.
-You can get an egg and bubble bap and a cup of tea for about 5!
-It’s a great ‘no-nonsense’ British breaky!
-Once you have fueled up wander around the market sampling the smelly cheese and fresh bread.
+I love Borough Market, especially if you go in the morning before the crowds of tourists.
+Head there early and enjoy breakfast at Maria’s Market Café.
+You can get an egg and bubble bap with a cup of tea for about £5—it’s a great “no-nonsense” British breaky.
+Once you’ve fueled up, wander the market, sampling the smelly cheeses and fresh breads.
+You can also check out some of the best vegan restaurants in London, many of which are close to the market.

 Visit the Tate

-Wondering what to do in London on your own if the weather isn’t so great?
+Need recommendations for things to do in London solo when the weather is bad?
 Visiting the Tate is always a good idea.
-One thing you will find with most of the London museum’s is that even if you have to pay to enter, most of them have a free element.
-The Tate does cost a fair bit to get in but you can enter the atrium for free.
-There is always an exhibition in there and it’s a beautiful space.
-There are plugs and tables all around so it’s also a great place to spend a few hours working if you are a digital nomad in London.
+While you must pay to enter most London museums, many have a free element.
+The Tate costs a bit to get in, but you can enter the atrium for free.
+There’s always an exhibition there, and it’s a beautiful space.
+There are also plugs and tables, so it’s also a great place to spend a few hours working if you’re a digital nomad solo traveling to London.

-Stuff paying £20 to take a river cruise when you can just take the clipper and use your oyster card!
-You can hop on the ferry at Westminster/ Embankment and take it all the way up to Greenwich and back.
-Although I would actually recommend getting off and exploring Greenwich if you have the time.
-Once you get off though you will need to pay again to come back.
-This is one of my top things to do in London on your own either during the day or in the evening, it’s especially great around sunset!
-They now even have a bar so you can treat yourself to a glass of wine while you are cruising!
+Instead of paying £20 for a fancy river cruise, take the clipper and use your Oyster Card!
+You can hop on the ferry at Westminster/Embankment and take it to Greenwich and back.
+I recommend getting off and exploring Greenwich if you have the time.
+Once you hop off the boat, you must pay again to reenter.
+This is one of my top recommendations for things to do by yourself in London during the day or the evening, as it’s beautiful around sunset.
+They even offer a bar to treat yourself to wine while cruising.

 Punch and Judy